psewdon1m/ComfyUI_Docker_Launcher/README.md

 - **Double-click** the generated executable to launch the Docker container.
 - If the container is already running, the script will **stop it and restart as needed**.

+**Note:** Each created **Comfy UI** project runs in its own isolated Docker environment, ensuring that different instances do not interfere with each other.
+All key elements remain independent, preventing conflicts between different setups.

 ### 🔗 Accessing the Application
 - The application is accessible at **[http://127.0.0.1:8188](http://127.0.0.1:8188)**.
 - Your **default browser** will open automatically once the service is up.